ed. note: Many thanks to team member Nancy Cavillones for submitting this post, which originally appeared on her blog at http://va4indieauthors.com

 Campaigns: Sometimes called a broadcast, campaigns are one-time emails that are sent to your whole list, or a segment of your list.
 These are usually newsletters, product offers, announcements and updates.

 Segment: A portion of your subscriber list that has something in common.
-For example, you might identify a segment of your list as people who downloaded an ARC of your book.
+For example, you might identify a segment of your list as people who downloaded an ARC (Advance Review Copy) of your book.
 This will be important when we talk about opt-ins below.

 Landing Page: A type of form.
 Landing pages are a full-page design, usually containing sales or promotional copy and calls to action, along with a form to sign up for whatever it is you’re selling.